MOIRCS Spectroscopy Mode: Information

 MOS Spectroscopic Data Reduction Software

-Note that the program and the document were prepared for the OLD MOIRCS before 2016.
+The program and the document below were prepared for the OLD MOIRCS before 2016.

 If you are developing your own software and want to put the link to your software website here, please contact to the SA.
 We greatly appreciate your contribution.